 - Greek αi and Greek ἀi ἁi ἂi ἃi ἄi ἅi.

-ß (Latin small letter Sharp S, Unicode U+00DF) and the ς (Greek small letter ending Sigma, Unicode U+03C2):
+ß (Latin small letter Sharp S, Unicode U+00DF) and ς (Greek small letter ending Sigma, Unicode U+03C2)

-However, considering the limited support of the newly introduced characters by many web browsers, a registrant who has registered a domain name containing characters “ss” or the Greek normal sigma (σ), or vice versa - German Eszett (ß) or Greek ending sigma (ς) - can request EURid to activate the corresponding domain name at any time.
+However, considering the limited support of the German Sharp S (ß) and the Greek ending sigma (ς) by many web browsers, a registrant who has registered a domain name containing the characters “ss” or the Greek normal sigma (σ), or vice versa - German Sharp S (ß) or Greek ending sigma (ς) - can request to register also the corresponding domain name at any time.
 The two names must be assigned to the same registrant.
-They will coexist and both be invoiced to the registrar.
+They will coexist and both will be invoiced to the registrar.

 .eu domain names that have been registered